-This savory and sweet recipe for bacon jam is a delectable spread, made with plenty of bacon, onions, brown sugar, maple syrup, coffee, vinegar, spicy serrano peppers and original Tabasco hot sauce.
+This savory and sweet bacon onion jam recipe is a flavorful spread, made with plenty of bacon, onions, brown sugar, maple syrup, coffee, vinegar, spicy serrano peppers and Tabasco hot sauce.
 Spread it over biscuits or cheesy toasts for an ideal snack.

 If you've never had bacon jam before, I encourage you to drop everything this very moment and make yourself a batch.
 The name might sound a bit odd to you - I mean, bacon?
 And jam? - But truly, it an experience, both savory and sweet, to behold.